Missouri River flooding forces evacuation of 7,500 from waterfront city

 Missouri Governor Mike Parson declared an emergency on Wednesday as high water forced evacuations of several small farm communities in the northwestern corner of his state.

-President Donald Trump on Thursday approved a disaster declaration for Nebraska, making federal funding available in nine counties that had born the brunt of last week’s floods.
+President Donald Trump on Thursday approved a disaster declaration for Nebraska, making federal funding available in nine counties ravaged by last week’s floods.
+Iowa Governor Kim Reynolds on Friday requested an expedited presidential disaster declaration for 57 flood-stricken counties in her state.

-The threat of extensive flooding lingers over the wider region and could grow dire in coming weeks with additional rainfall and melting snow runoff, the National Oceanic and Atmospheric Administration (NOAA) said on Thursday.
+The threat of extensive flooding lingers over the wider Midwest and could grow dire in coming weeks with additional rainfall and melting snow runoff, putting more than 200 million people at risk, the National Oceanic and Atmospheric Administration (NOAA) said on Thursday.

-“This is shaping up to be a potentially unprecedented flood season, with more than 200 million people at risk,” Ed Clark, director of NOAA’s National Water Center in Tuscaloosa, Alabama, said in the agency’s spring outlook.

-Reporting by Karen Dillon; Writing and additional reporting by Steve Gorman; Editing by Bill Tarrantand Leslie Adler
+Reporting by Karen Dillon in St. Joseph, Mo.; Writing and additional reporting by Steve Gorman in Los Angeles; Editing by Bill Tarrant and Leslie Adler